 No Poop Today…The Poop Has Gone Away

-Then there’s the babies (my babies) that let all the drool go down their chin (OMG the rashes!), chest, belly, legs and well everywhere actually.
-Not much is being swallowed and they aren’t drinking a whole lot of anything either (because my mouth hurts so stop trying to put life sustaining goodness in there please Mum) and their bums just seem to stop working for a bit.
+Then there are the babies (my babies) that let all the drool go down their chin (OMG the rashes!), chest, belly, legs and well everywhere actually.
+Not much is being swallowed and they aren’t drinking a whole lot of anything either (because my mouth hurts so stop trying to put life-sustaining goodness in there please Mum) and their bums just seem to stop working for a bit.
 Like a week.
 Weird, but not unheard of, actually this was both my babies over many teeth.

 Ear Today Gone Tomorrow

 If your smunchkin seems to be trying to remove their own ears, they are definitely in pain and looking for relief.
 Yanking their ears off is only going to add to their discomfort and your sleep deprivation so best check it out.
 Sometimes it can just be the dreaded movement of teeth under the gums, but it may also be early signs of a cold or ear infection.
 Best to check their temperature and keep an eye on them for telltale signs of illness like runny nose or fever.